 The first thing you should look for with all your full-spectrum hemp oil products is that the company has lab results posted on their website.
 It is important that the company is transparent about the results of all of their products.

 For full-spectrum products, these lab results should show that they contain multiple cannabinoids in addition to the CBD.
-They should also show that there is THC below detectable limits (less than 0.3 percent).
+They should also show that there is trace amounts of THC below detectable limits (less than 0.3 percent).
 Additionally, depending on the type of lab results, it may show that there are also undetectable limits of heavy metals and other chemicals.
 Sometimes, they may also include a terpene profile to show which terpenes are included in these products.

 Additionally, the lab results should be from a third-party lab, meaning that it is an independent lab.
 This is important because if the company tests their products themselves, they could provide false results to show their products look better than they actually are.
 Having a third-party lab reduces the risk of this happening.